AnanyaaKoundal/Ekatra/readme.md

 # Ekatra: A collection of resources at one place

-This project aims to spread STEM education among girls. ```One of the main reasons behind girls not choosing science islack of guidance``` and the belief that it is meant only for boys.
+This project aims to spread STEM education among girls. ```One of the main reasons behind girls not choosing science is lack of guidance``` and the belief that it is meant only for boys.

 This is the main idea about the topic of making STEM education accessible to girls.